Cecilia5404/student-database-app/README.md

 ## About this project
 For this project, I have decided to create a simple student database app using React frontend and Ruby Sinatra backend.
-I figured that it would be useful for me later on since I work at a middle school as a part-time IT tech.
+I figured that it would be useful to me majorly because am planning to be an IT Technician in the nearby school in the future.
 Here's my simple looking graphical user interface created with React framework.
 <div align="center">
 <img src="https://user-images.githubusercontent.com/64029918/158064332-a01d89a8-c376-400b-b827-bddddc1583a7.png" width="600" height="400">